braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/android/analytics/uninstall_tracking.md

   - Android
   - FireOS
 page_order: 7
-description: "This article covers how to configure uninstall tracking for your Android application."
+description: "This article covers how to configure uninstall tracking for your Android or FireOS application."

 ---